avatao/blog.avatao.com/_posts/2018-8-28-Are-you-ready-to-be-cloud-native-and-secure.md

 In this blog, we give a short summary on some of the key threat actors and some suggested countermeasures that you should consider to introduce before being cloud native.

 ## Securing the Infrastructure

-The cloud native world promises high scalability, reliability and minimal maintenance from customers at the price of lock-in effect.
+The cloud native world promises high scalability, reliability and minimal maintenance from customers at the price of the lock-in effect.

 ### Network sercurity

-secure private cloud via VPCs
+The main difference between on-premise solutions and virtualized networks in the cloud is that in the latter case most of the security controls are owned by the cloud provider.
+For example, traditional network attacks like VLAN hopping are still feasible by exploiting a vulnerability in the network stack, however, this is an acceptable risk of public clouds.

+At the same time, virtualized networks give a lot of benefits.
+We can define virtual networks that can be isolated completly so we can restrict what our services can access at network level.
+For more granular control, network policies can be defined to create firewall-like rules.
+In this way, we can filter what ports and protocols are allowed between different services.

 ### Host security

+### IT Automation

 IT automation tools (e.g., Ansible secure vault)